Interlibrary Loan FAQs

 I got an email telling me my book arrived but when I came to the library it wasn't there.
 Where is it?

 Look at the bottom of the email.
 If the contact information is for OSU Interlibrary Service in Stillwater, or the contact phone number has a (405) area code, then your ILLIAD record is in the Stillwater Interlibrary loan system, not the Tulsa system.
-You will need to register at the Tulsa ILLIAD system to have materials delivered to the Tulsa campus.
+You will need to register at the Tulsa ILLIAD system and make your ILL requests on the Tulsa ILLIAD system to have materials delivered to the Tulsa campus.

 No library (not even the OSU Stillwater library) can have or anticipate every need (but we try!).
 Libraries participate in layers of formalized reciprocal agreements that set the rules and guidelines for interlibrary lending and borrowing.
 These rules delegate responsibilities, sets limits and determine charges (if any).
 They establish protocols of which libraries are consulted as resources of first and last resorts trying whenever possible not to over burden a single library.
 Agreements of this type are made at the local, state, regional and national level.
 Because of the cooperative nature of this enterprise, all agreements must be mutually followed to ensure the future availability of resources.